Becheler/iDDC_on_OSG/README.md

 Running iDDC model inference is a heavy task.
 You need a lot of different data, a lot of tools, a lot of computational fire power and a lot of scripting to glue all of this together.

+That is not in the reach in many people interested in statistical phylogeography.

-Here we use this awesome HTC resource and we glue Quetzal tools (Quetzal-CoaTL, Quetzal-CRUMBS, Quetzal-EGGS and Quetzal-NEST) together for you!
-Hopefully it will make your life easier and your iDDC inference more seamless.
+Here we use this awesome HTC resource and we glue Quetzal tools (Quetzal-CoaTL, Quetzal-CRUMBS, Quetzal-EGGS and Quetzal-NEST) together for you, so you can run a spatially explicit inference more swiftly!
+Hopefully it will make your life easier and your iDDC inference more reachable.

 >  The [OSG](https://opensciencegrid.org/) is a consortium of research collaborations, campuses, national
 > laboratories and software providers dedicated to the advancement of all open